mchesser/doc-host/README.md

 ## Configuration

-The following values need to be configured as environment variables (or in a `.env` file).
+The following values need to be configured as environment variables (or in a `.env` file), with defaults shown.

 ```
-TMP_DIR
+TMP_DIR = tmp
 GIT_AUTHOR
 GIT_EMAIL
 SSH_KEY_PATH
 SRC_URL
-SRC_BRANCH
+SRC_BRANCH = master
 DST_URL
-DST_BRANCH
+DST_BRANCH = gh-pages
 ```

 The webhook server can be configured with a `Rocket.toml` file: